JoanyMarino/academic-web/content/author/admin/_index.md

 #   link = "files/cv.pdf"

 +++
 I am a theoretical ecologist.
-I build mathematical models and combine analytical methods with numerical simulations to study the ecology and evolution of symbiosis.
-My research revolves around finding out the consequences of trophic symbiosis at the individual- and population-levels.
+I build mathematical models and combine analytical methods with numerical simulations to study the mechanisms underlying symbiotic interactions.
+My research centers on finding out the consequences of trophic symbiosis at the individual- and population-levels.

 I am a member of the [Hurford](https://amyhurford.weebly.com/) and [Dufour](https://www.faculty.mun.ca/sdufour/index.php) labs.